Want to protect your identity?

 There are things you can do to protect yourself from the dark web.

-Making sure you have anti-virus software on your phone, laptop or tablet is a great way to avoid scams and malware.
+Make sure you have anti-virus software on your phone, laptop or tablet to help avoid scams and malware.

 Regularly checking your credit report is a great way to see what’s changed and to fix any errors if you spot them.